-Data Best Practice Guidance: means (1) the guidance document issued by the Authority12 in accordance with Part D of; Special Condition 9.5 (Digitalisation) of the RIIO-2 price controls for Electricity Transmission, Gas Transmission and Gas Distribution, Special Condition 2.11 (Digitalisation) of the RIIO-2 price controls for the Electricity System Operator, and Special Condition 9.5 (Digitalisation) of the RIIO-ED2 price controls for Electricity Distribution and (2) part of Ofgem's standards for data and digitalisation.
+Data Best Practice Guidance: means (1) the guidance document issued by the Authority12 in accordance with Part D of; Special Condition 9.5 (Digitalisation) of the RIIO-2 price controls for Electricity Transmission, Gas Transmission and Gas Distribution, Condition C3 of the Electricity System Operator Licence and Gas System Planner Licence for the National Energy System Operator, and Special Condition 9.5 (Digitalisation) of the RIIO-ED2 price controls for Electricity Distribution and (2) part of Ofgem's standards for data and digitalisation.

-Digitalisation Action Plan: a licensee's plan to digitalise its Products and Services prepared and published in accordance with Part B of; Special Condition 9.5 (Digitalisation) of the RIIO-2 price controls for Electricity Transmission, Gas Transmission and Gas Distribution, Special Condition 2.11 (Digitalisation) of the RIIO-2 price controls for the Electricity System Operator, and Special Condition 9.5 (Digitalisation) of the RIIO-ED2 price controls for Electricity Distribution.
+Digitalisation Action Plan: an Obligated Partylicensee's plan to digitalise its Products and Services prepared and published in accordance with Part B of; Special Condition 9.5 (Digitalisation) of the RIIO-2 price controls for Electricity Transmission, Gas Transmission and Gas Distribution, Condition C3 of the Electricity System Operator Licence and Gas System Planner Licence for the National Energy System Operator, and Special Condition 9.5 (Digitalisation) of the RIIO-ED2 price controls for Electricity Distribution.

-Digitalisation Strategy: the strategic approach taken by a licensee to digitalise its Products and Services and evidenced by the archive prepared and published by the licensee in accordance with Part A of; Special Condition 9.5 (Digitalisation) of the RIIO-2 price controls for Electricity Transmission, Gas Transmission and Gas Distribution, Special Condition 2.11
+Digitalisation Strategy: the strategic approach taken by an Obligated Party a licensee to digitalise its Products and Services and evidenced by the archive prepared and published by theObligated Party licensee in accordance with Part A of; Special Condition 9.5 (Digitalisation) of the RIIO-2 price controls for Electricity Transmission, Gas Transmission and